May 3, 2017

 If you file for Chapter 7 bankruptcy in Colorado, you can protect some or all of your property with Colorado’s bankruptcy exemptions.
 The bankruptcy exemptions in Colorado also play a role in Chapter 13 bankruptcy.
 Read on to learn about what property is covered by Colorado’s bankruptcy exemptions.

-For a general overview of bankruptcy exemptions, visit the Bankruptcy Exemption topic page.
+For a general overview of bankruptcy exemptions, see Bankruptcy Exemptions.

 Colorado has enacted legislation “opting out” of the federal bankruptcy exemptions.
 This means that bankruptcy filers in Colorado are only permitted to exempt property using the state laws.